Metals Allergy Testing

 Do not apply any ointments, creams or lotions to your back or arms for 24 hours before the appointment.

-Shower before your first visit, as you won’t be able to take one for the next two days while the patches are on your back.
+Shower before your first visit, as you won’t be able to take one for the next 2 days while the patches are on your back.

 Continue to take all your other medicine as you usually do.